How to Start a Hot Dog Cart

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-How much can you potentially make owning a hot dog cart?
+How much can a hot dog cart owner make?